sdsucomptox/danrerlib/docs/_sources/userguide/introduction.md.txt

 `danRerLib` is released under the MIT License.
 Please review the License for details on how you can use and distribute this package.

+## Funding

+This work was supported by a National Institute of Health (National Institute of Diabetes and Digestive and Kidney Diseases) award [1R21DK134931-01 to Uduak George and Karilyn Sant].